eugeneia/s-lua/README.md

-# MetaL, Meta Lua
+# S-Lua, S-expressions and Macros for Lua

-*Metal* is a thin lispy meta programming layer on top of Lua, inspired by [Parenscript](https://common-lisp.net/project/parenscript/).
+*S-Lua* is a thin lispy meta programming layer on top of Lua, inspired by [Parenscript](https://common-lisp.net/project/parenscript/).